aardev14/Pesto/README.md

 # Pesto 1.0.0
 ## What Is Pesto?
-Pesto is a secure password strength estimator blending features from [Zxcvbn](https://dropbox.tech/security/zxcvbn-realistic-password-strength-estimation) and [Azure AD Password Protection](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad) used for sensitive applications that require mutable data structures.
+Pesto is a secure password strength estimator blending features from [zxcvbn](https://dropbox.tech/security/zxcvbn-realistic-password-strength-estimation) and [Azure AD Password Protection](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad) used for sensitive applications that require mutable data structures.
 Pesto was developed in C# for .NET applications, but can easily be coded in other programming languages.
 Pesto is just a password strength estimator (for now), so you will need to implement your own virtual keyboard and call the evaluate function on key press events.

 ## The Legend of Pesto
 <p align="justify">
   <img src="https://github.com/aardev14/Pesto/assets/51981572/8b4561bf-42e4-466e-9939-42a79fc7a3ab" alt="Pesto" width="384" align="right">

 In a charming Italian hamlet, there lived a magical parrot named Pesto, who was known to be rude at times.
-Pesto was far from an ordinary bird; he was a vibrant Italian parrot with feathers as green as the undulating hills of Tuscany.
+Pesto was far from an ordinary bird; he was a vibrant Italian parrot with feathers as green as the hills of Tuscany.
 Whispers of an ancient woodland spoke of the origin of Pesto's kind, the "Il Parrocchetto Incantato," where they gained their mystical abilities.
 Pesto, in particular, had an extraordinary memory, capable of recalling every word he ever heard.

 As the village transitioned into the digital age, Pesto's exceptional talents became incredibly valuable.
 With a strong connection to his Italian roots, Pesto's expertise in password security was highly coveted.
 Villagers would call upon him by yelling "Presto, Pesto!", and Pesto, sometimes grumpily, would arrive with a flap of his majestic wings.
 He would scrutinize passwords with his sharp intellect and enchanting Italian accent, earning the nickname "Pesto il Pappagallo delle Password" or the protector of their digital secrets, assisting the villagers in securing their data.